 UCC Students’ Union is the chief representative body for students in UCC.
 UCCSU is a democratic organization run by 6 full time officers elected by the student body.
 The SU’s main functions are to provide academic assistance to students, to provide support to students in need, to lobby the University and the government on issues affecting students, and to provide entertainment on campus.

-There are six officers working full time, the President, the Deputy President, the Education Officer, the Welfare Officer, Communications/Commercial Officer and Entertainments Officer.
+There are six officers working full time, the President, the Education Officer, the Welfare Officer, the Communications and Engagement Officer, the Commercial and Fundraising Officer and Entertainments Officer.
 Each of these officers has responsibility for their own brief and work to provide the best possible service and representation to students.

 The SU is located at 54 College Road, just behind the O’Rahilly Building, next to the common room.
 The SU is established in accordance with the charter, statutes and regulations of the Governing Body of the college as the sole representative body for UCC students.
 Each student is automatically a member by virtue of a student levy.

 The SU have a representative that sits on autonomous committees (the Media Executive, Societies Guild Executive and the Clubs Executive) that oversee the running nearly all of the extra curricular activities for students in UCC.
 The Student Council of the Union also acts as the Student Parliament for UCC, and represents students on a number of committees including UCC’s Governing Authority, Academic Council, and externally at national bodies such as the Union of Students’ in Ireland (USI).

 The UCC Students’ Union was established in 1973, and replaced a body known as the Students’ Representative Council.
 While different years have seen their role in different ways, the core principle of the students’ union is to represent and support their members at every level within the university, and outside on at such levels as they deem necessary, and to ensure that a quality education and social experience is provided for them throughout their University life.